yann-laporte/yann_laporte_powershell/README.md

 ### 4. Changing the execution policy

-By default, Powershell blocks the execution of scripts, that includes functions.
-So, if you reopen Powershell, you might get the following error message:
+By default, PowerShell blocks the execution of scripts, that includes functions.
+So, if you reopen PowerShell, you might get the following error message:

 "Cannot be loaded because running scripts is disabled on this system."